-During the 1930s, hundreds of Asian residents reached the area which was later on called Chinatown.
-With this reason, there are various Asian stores that opened over the years.
+During the 1930s, hundreds of Asian residents reached the area, which was later on called Chinatown.
+For this reason, there are various Asian stores that opened over the years.
 One of them is the Kwan family’s store which was eventually turned into an Asian eatery in the 70s.
 The karaoke nights they held every weekend is hosted by their glamorous China Doll.

 The jewelry store’s most prized piece is the Model 500 Cash Register which was also the costliest product back in the days.
 They are also well-known due to the intricate and luxurious design of their pieces of jewelry.

 Charlotte Whitton is also known as the first female mayor of Ottawa.
 Personal journals and letters were found after being hidden for more than 20 years.
 The journals have now been archived.